mattblodgett/Kenny/README.md

 Kenny
 =====

-Kenny finds logins on the public Web.
+Kenny finds logins.
+Enter your HTTP basic authentication-based sites, and Kenny will show you logins that have been leaked on the public Web.